openpermissions/odrl-profile/README.md

 Versioning
 ==========

-The ontology uses a release version, followed by  traditional semantic versionning with following format : `Release.Major.Minor.patch`
+The ontology uses a release version, followed by  traditional semantic versioning with following format : `Release.Major.Minor.patch`

 - Major changes impacting the globally design/vision should lead to an increment of the release version number.
 - Incompatible changes still based on the same vision of the ontolgy should lead to a change of major version number.